-It may seem like everyone around you is getting some kind of laser surgery these days!
+It may seem like everyone around you is getting laser surgery these days!
 All-laser LASIK eye surgery is extremely popular.
 However, LASIK does not fix all eye or vision issues.
-Continue reading to find out exactly what LASIK can and cannot correct.
+Continue reading to find out exactly what LASIK surgery corrects - and what it does not.

 Amblyopia

 Also known as lazy eye, amblyopia is muscle-related and typically found in children.
-LASIK is still a possibility if you have amblyopia – however, LASIK will only allow you to reach your best-corrected vision with the continued use of glasses or contacts.
+LASIK is still a possibility if you have amblyopia – however, LASIK will only allow you to reach your best-corrected vision, which is the vision you can attain with glasses or contacts.

 Cataracts

-Cataracts are typically found in people who are over the age of 65 and make your vision cloudy or foggy.
-Cataracts are a disease of the lens, and as such, LASIK will not correct them.
-If you have a cataract, you should be monitored by a cataract specialist, such as Dr. Trey Nunnery here at Providence Eye, to determine when cataract surgery would be appropriate.
+Cataracts are typically found in people who are over the age of 60 and make your vision cloudy or foggy.
+Cataracts are a disease of the lens, and as such, LASIK will not correct this condition.
+If you have a cataract, you should be monitored by a cataract specialist, to determine when cataract surgery would be appropriate.
 If vision correction is still required after cataract surgery, LASIK may be a possibility.

 Glaucoma